kacpertopol/cam_board/README.md

 ## Run cam_board_v4l2

-The difference between `cam_board_v4l2` and `cam_board` is that `cam_board_v4l2` broadcasts the result to a virtual camera, which can be usefull if the software you use can not 'share' individual windows.
+The difference between `cam_board_v4l2` and `cam_board` is that `cam_board_v4l2` broadcasts the result to a virtual camera, which can be useful if the software you use can not 'share' individual windows.
 Note: this script does not create a GUI window, so command line arguments are the only way to pass the parameters.

 - To launch the script:
 ```